Pruning trees and shrubs

 Pruning at the proper time can avoid certain disease and physiological problems:

-- To avoid oak wilt disease DO NOT prune oaks during April, May, or June.
-If oaks are wounded or must be pruned during these months, apply wound dressing to mask the odor of freshly cut wood so the beetles that spread oak wilt will not be attracted to the trees.
+- To avoid oak wilt disease DO NOT prune oaks from April to October.
+If oaks are wounded or must be pruned during these months, apply wound dressing or latex paint to mask the odor of freshly cut wood so the beetles that spread oak wilt will not be attracted to the trees.

 - Prune apple trees, including flowering crabapples, mountain ash, hawthorns and shrub cotoneasters in late winter (February-early April).
 Spring or summer pruning increases chances for infection and spread of the bacterial disease fireblight.
 Autumn or early winter pruning is more likely to result in drying and die-back at pruning sites.